Hassouna9/Teeth-Disease-Recognition/README.md

 ### Training

 The model is trained using stochastic gradient descent (SGD) with cross-entropy loss.
 Key training parameters include:
-- **Optimizer**: SGD with configurable learning rate and momentum.
+- **Optimizer**: Either SGD with configurable learning rate and momentum or Adam optmizer.
-- **Epochs**: Model training is configurable but typically set for 10 epochs.
+- **Epochs**: Model training is configurable but typically set for 20-30 epochs.

 ### Results and Evaluation